-Responsibilities of the Trust
+5. Responsibilities of the Trust

-- 5.1 The Trust is committed to protecting and respecting the confidentiality of sensitive information relating to staff, students, parents, trustees and governors.
-The Trust will: - a) Follow the key principles of Data Protection legislation including the 7 principles of GDPR (see Appendix 1.2); - b) register with the Information Commissioner's Office (ICO); - c) keep an up-to-date Data Asset Audit which lists all known uses of personal data in the Trust including the lawful basis for processing under Data Protection legislation, who it is shared with, where it is stored (including transfer out of the UK) and how long it is retained for. - verify that all systems that involve personal data or confidential information will be examined to see that they meet Data Protection regulations (see paragraph 10 Data security) - e) inform all users about their rights regarding data protection; - f) provide training to ensure that staff know their responsibilities; - g) monitor its data protection and information security processes on a regular basis, changing practices if necessary (see paragraph 10 Data security).
+- 5.1 The Trust is committed to protecting and respecting the confidentiality of sensitive information relating to staff, students, parents and governors.
+The Trust will: - a) Follow the key principles of Data Protection legislation including the 6+1 principles of UK GDPR (see Appendix 1.2); - b) register with the Information Commissioners Office (ICO); - c) keep an up-to-date Data Asset Audit which lists all known uses of personal data in the Trust including the lawful basis for processing under Data Protection legislation, who it is shared with, where it is stored (including transfer out of the UK) and how long it is retained for. - verify that all systems that involve personal data or confidential information will be examined to see that they meet Data Protection regulations (see paragraph 10 Data security) - e) inform all users about their rights regarding data protection; - f) provide training to ensure that staff know their responsibilities; - g) monitor its data protection and information security processes on a regular basis, changing practices if necessary (see paragraph 10 Data security).

-Responsibilities of Staff, Trustees, Governors and Volunteers
+6. Responsibilities of Staff, Governors and Volunteers

-- All staff, trustees, governors and volunteers are responsible for checking that any information that they provide to the Trust is accurate and up to date. - 6.2 All staff are responsible for ensuring that any personal data they use in the process of completing their role: - a) is not in the view of others who do not have the authority to view the data; - b) is kept securely in a locked cabinet when not being used; - c) is stored on a secure local or network drive; - d) if on a school PC or laptop, that the device is locked when the staff member is out of the room; - e) if kept on removable storage (laptop, tablet, USB memory stick) approved by the school, that this is password protected and encrypted.
-The data held on these devices must be backed up regularly and this is the responsibility of the individual; - f) is not disclosed to any unauthorised third party (this includes verbal disclosures of confidential information); - g) is assessed and approved by the Senior Leadership Team or the DPL with advice from the DPO (see Appendix 4 Privacy Impact Assessment) if used within an app, web service or other application. - 6.3 Staff should follow the security measures set out in paragraph 10 Data security. - 6.4 Staff should note that unauthorised disclosure or transgression of the above statements or security measures in may result in disciplinary or other action. - 6.5 Staff, Trustees and Governors at all levels should ensure that they use the email address provided by the Trust for all school-related business and communication.
-All communication remains the property of the Trust and may be disclosed as part of a Subject Access Request (see Appendix 5)
+- 6.1 All staff, governors and volunteers are responsible for checking that any information that they provide to the QET is accurate and up to date. - 6.2 All staff are responsible for ensuring that any personal data they use in the process of completing their role: - a) is not in the view of others who do not have the authority to view the data; - b) is kept securely in a locked cabinet when not being used; - c) is stored on a secure local or network drive; - d) if on a school PC or laptop, that the device is locked when the staff member is out of the room; - e) that passwords for school systems are not shared with other staff members or students; - f) if kept on removable storage (laptop, tablet, USB memory stick) approved by the school, that this is password protected and encrypted.
+The data held on these devices must be backed up regularly and this is the responsibility of the individual; - g) is not disclosed to any unauthorised third party (this includes verbal disclosures of confidential information); - h) is assessed and approved by the Senior Leadership Team or the DPL with advice from the DPO (see Appendix 4 Privacy Impact Assessment) if used within an app, webservice or other application. - 6.3 Staff should follow the security measures set out in paragraph 10 Data security.